luanluandehaobaoman/ekscost/README.md

 - Application cost optimization
 View the effective request ratio (actually used resources/requested resources) of pods, including CPU and Memory, to provide cost optimization analysis capabilities in the application dimension.
 # Architecture
-The backend program ekscost deployed in each eks cluster periodically collects cluster resource information and node price information, stores it in the time series database Amazon Timestream, and then displays it centrally through grafana.
+The backend program ekscost deployed in each eks cluster periodically collects EKS cluster resource information and node price information, stores it in the time series database Amazon Timestream, and then displays it centrally through grafana.
 ![architecture.png](Doc/img/architecture.png)
-## Collected information includes
+## Information collected from the EKS cluster includes:
 - pod
   - pod_request_cpu
   - pod_request_memory